NCAR/ncplot/README.md

 If you are on MacOS, follow MacOS Environment instructions above and edit the Makefile and uncomment the MacOS section.

+For Ubuntu, edit the Makefile and uncomment the two lines under the Ubuntu heading.
 ```
 make
 ```